 A few years ago it was virtually impossible to get a good cup of coffee in the city, bar maybe Toma Café and Coffee & Kicks, but things have really changed.
-During repeated visits to the city as of late, we are proud to finally share with you our very own Madrid Coffee Guide that includes the best, most fun, most surprising and friendliest cafés the city has to offer.
+During repeated visits to the city as of late, we are proud to finally share with you our very own Madrid Coffee Guide that includes the 9 best, most surprising and friendliest cafés the city has to offer.
 Olé!

 Hola Coffee founders Nolo Botana and Pablo Caballero have done it again.
 Misión Café is the duo’s latest venture that celebrates everything that specialty coffee is all about while also adding a food element to the mix.
 Misión is incredibly well equipped, warm and welcoming and staff is what you would expect from the Hola founders: just plain wonderful.

 Calle de los Reyes, 5, 28015 Madrid – Read our full review here.